hobbies for women in their 30s

 This is truly the top of your hobbies for women in their 30s.

 Your 30s do not have to be limited to the social circle you created in your 20s.
-This can be a continued time to meet new people and continue building your relationships.
+This is a great time to meet new people and continue building your relationships.

 When I moved to the United States, I realized how little I knew about my home country.
 However, the more I visited, the more I fell in love with it.